ThinkingInTypes/ThinkingInTypes.github.io/Chapters/C07_Immutability.md

 ### Declaring Final Variables

-To use it, import `Final` from `typing` and annotate your constant definitions.
+To use it, import `Final` from `typing` and annotate your constant definitions:
-For example:

 ```python
 # example_2.py